Delicious gluten free granola flavored with real ground coffee. This Coffee Granola is the perfect pick me up for breakfast or snack!

 - Combine oats, pecans, flaxmeal, dates, and ground coffee in a large mixing bowl

 - In a small pot on the stove over medium-low heat, combine the almond butter, brown rice syrup, vanilla extract, salt, and water.
 Whisk until smooth.
-If the mixture seems to thick still, add additional water 1 tbsp at a time until pourable.
+If the mixture seems too thick still, add additional water 1 tablespoon at a time until pourable.